ethflasher/ETH-Flasher-USDT/README.md

 **ERC20 Flash tokens sender 2025**

 USDT Flash Sender is a Windows-based .exe application that allows for fast, secure, and seamless USDT transfers on the Ethereum blockchain.
 Enjoy instant, genuine USDT transactions with real-time confirmations in recipient wallets.
-Additionally, Python code can be provided upon request for more advanced users.

 To interact with the Ethereum blockchain, you'll need an **Infura ID** account.

+⚠️ IMPORTANT⚠️

+Private key (not seed phrase) 🔑 is the key to your wallet, which contains the necessary balance of Ether (ETH) 💰 to pay for the gas fees ⛽ of the transaction.

+Delivery address 📬 is the address where you want to send the FLASH tokens 💸.

 🔥 **Key Features:**

 ⚡ **Instant Confirmation**: No delays - immediate visibility in wallets.
 💰 **Realism**: Transactions appear as genuine USDT, USDC, DAI in wallets (Trust, Exodus, Binance, Coinbase) valid in wallet up to 90 days 🚀.
 🔒 **User-Friendly**: Simple to use for both beginners and professionals.

-⚠️ IMPORTANT⚠️

-Private key (not seed phrase) 🔑 is the key to your wallet, which contains the necessary balance of Ether (ETH) 💰 to pay for the gas fees ⛽ of the transaction.

-Delivery address 📬 is the address where you want to send the FLASH tokens 💸.

 The software is intended for **scientific purposes only**.
 Usage for any illegal activities is strictly prohibited.